mcgivrer/minimal/docs/docs/chapter-01-the_game_class.md

 So to maintain a sustainable frequency for that loop, I use the default current frame-per-second ratio: 60 frames per second. here we will get it from the method `getTargetFps()`.

-So starting with that , defining the waiting time is a simple calculus.
+So starting with that, defining the waiting time is a simple calculus.

 ```java